Ableton/ableton.github.io/index.md

 page](https://github.com/ableton).
 Two of our libraries have restricted access and may require licensing: Link and Live Set Export.

-[Ableton Link](/link) is a technology that synchronizes musical beat, tempo, and phase across multiple applications running on one or more devices.
-It comes in two flavours:
+[Ableton Link](/link) is a technology that synchronizes musical beat, tempo, phase, and start/stop commands across multiple applications running on one or more devices.
+It comes in two flavors:

 - [LinkKit SDK for iOS](/linkkit) LinkKit provides a C / Objective C interface for the use on iOS.
 Usage of LinkKit is governed by the [Ableton Link SDK